seanpm2001/SeansLifeArchive_Images_iOS_6/README.md

 ## Contributers

 Currently, I am the only contributer.
-Contributing is not allowed for others, as this is a personal project.
+Contributing is allowed, as long as you fully follow the rules of the `CONTRIBUTING.md` file.
+See below, or find it yourself.

-> * 1. [seanpm2001](https://github.com/seanpm2001/) - x commits (As of DoW, Month, DoM, Yr at ##:## a/pm)
+> * 1. [seanpm2001](https://github.com/seanpm2001/) - 60 commits (As of Wednesday, June 2nd 2021 at 5:03 pm)

 > * 2.
 No other contributers.